sean-seowon-yi/boson-hack-one/README.md

 3. **Streaming inference support**: Future plans include real-time streaming inference support.
 4. **Cross-lingual support:** Inference across languages different from the training dataset, currently supporting English, Korean, and Chinese.

+## Note
+In the UI, the caption language and the TTS language should be the same for the funtionality.

 ---